plutov/pliutau.com/content/one_month_since_i_joined_wizeline.md

 +++
 ![Wizeline](/wizeline.png)

-Today is already a month since I joined [Wizeline](https://www.wizeline.com) Vietnam.
+It has been a month since I joined [Wizeline](https://www.wizeline.com) Vietnam.
 And I would love to share my feelings and thoughts about it.

 ### Culture